 WA State regulations do NOT allow STS to dispense of any medications, even over-the-counter medications such as Tylenol or cough drops, without a specific doctor’s prescription, parent permission, and the original container.
 Beginning in the 2012-13 school year, the administrative assistants will only be able to provide basic first aid, ice packs, a quiet place to rest, and some basic TLC unless a child requires specific medication and the appropriate forms, etc. are on file.
 This means that when a child is sent to the office complaining of a sore throat or headache, the office will not provide ANY medications.
 In most cases, a drink of water, time to rest, a band aid, or an ice pack takes care of the issue.
 Our goal is to assess and monitor any illness or injury, return students to class as soon as practical and, if more serious in nature, inform parents, and possibly arrange for the child to be taken home.

-Washington State Department of Health: Whooping Cough Epidemic
+- Washington State Department of Health: Measles in Washington

 Protect Yourself from Mosquito Bites (fact sheet)

 Protect Your Family and Community: How Zika Spreads (infographic)

 Mosquitoes Carry Viruses and Can Make You Sick (door hanger)